Co-operative Trust Schools

 The Co-operative Foundation Trust model was developed in 2008 as opportunities arose for schools to develop more autonomy with their governance and partnership arrangements.
 As with all co-operative school models, Foundations Trusts retain an element of democratic accountability which roots them in their communities.

-Essentially a trust school is a maintained school supported by a charitable foundation (often called the trust).
-The trust appoints some of the governors.
-By involving partners in the trust the aim is to use their experience and expertise to strengthen the leadership and governance and hence to help raise standards.
+Essentially a Foundation Trust School is a maintained school supported by a charitable foundation (often called the Trust).
+The Trust appoints some of the governors in most models, but schools maintain both links to the Local Authority and local autonomy.
+By involving partners in the Trust, the aim is to use their experience and expertise to strengthen the leadership and governance and hence to help raise standards.